cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * When patient expresses bewilderment, therapist helps identify missing sense of early attachment as a positive, secure base
 * When patient becomes fearful, therapist acknowledges fear and indicates they will work together to understand why attachment is perceived as a source of threat.

-### Over time, the goal is to transform the approach/avoidance conflict regarding attachment needs into a stable, positive representation of parent figure

 **Secure Attachment**: The goal is to transform the approach/avoidance conflict regarding attachment needs into a stable, positive representation of parent figures who are deeply accepting and encouraging of the child's attachment needs.
 This results in a conflict-free experience of secure attachment.

 **Imagery**: The imagery is shaped to help the patient imagine ideal parents (IPFs) who are attuned to the full range of emotional experience and expression of the patient.
 IPFs are not only carefully attuned but also contingently responsive to negative emotions, especially underlying vulnerabilities, hurts, and disappointments.